lilskyex0x/lilskyex0x/README.md

 Junior Web Developer, Programmer, Tech Geek, Gamer
 --------------------------------------------------

 A self-taught programmer, looking for opportunities to become a full-stack developer.
-I am currently a full-time student at Microverse, collaborating on open-source projects on GitHub, and learning new things every day.
+I am currently a full-time undergraduate student at Stamford International University in Thailand.
+I completed a full-stack web development course from Microverse, an Online Web Development coding bootcamp, where I collaborated on open-source projects on GitHub and learned new things every day.

 ###